autoplot/documentation/javadoc/org/das2/components/DataPointRecorderNew.md

+# org.das2.components.DataPointRecorderNew

-# org.das2.components.DataPointRecorderNewDataPointRecorderNew is a GUI for storing data points selected by the user.
+DataPointRecorderNew is a GUI for storing data points selected by the user.
  This is the old recorder but:
  1. uses QDataSet to handle the data.
 No more strange internal object.
  2. allows the columns to be declared explicitly by code, and data is merged in by name.

-DataPointRecorderNew( )
+# DataPointRecorderNew( )
 Creates a new instance of DataPointRecorder

 ***